Okounkov's conjecture via BPS Lie algebras: Cohomological Hall algebras

 Taking derived global sections, we deduce that there is an isomorphism

 Composing this isomorphism with the natural inclusion of $\Fn^{T,+}_{\HO^*(\CM^T(\Pi_Q),\CG(Q))}$ into the left hand side, we obtain an isomorphism of Lie algebras

-\end{theorem} In words, the zeroth perverse piece of the preprojective CoHA is isomorphic to the positive half of the generalised Kac--Moody algebra generated by derived global sections of $\CG(Q)$, as defined in \S \ref{GKM_sec}.
+\end{theorem} In words, the zeroth perverse piece of the preprojective CoHA is isomorphic to the positive half of the universal enveloping algebra of the generalised Kac--Moody Lie algebra generated by derived global sections of $\CG(Q)$, as defined in \S \ref{GKM_sec}.
 The morphism $h^{-1}$ provides an embedding of Lie algebras $\fn^{T,+}_{\Pi_Q}\hookrightarrow \fg'^{T,+}_{\Pi_Q}$, where we define

 We refer to homogeneous elements $e'\in \HO^*(\CM^T(\Pi_Q),\CG(Q))$ and $f'\in \HO^*(\CM^T(\Pi_Q),\CG(Q))^{\vee}$ as Chevalley generators, as in Definition \ref{Chev_def}.

 In defining generalised Kac--Moody Lie algebras, there is some flexibility over how we define the Cartan subalgebra.
 Above, we have followed the convention of \cite{DHSM23}.
 In order to match with \cite[\S 1.2.9]{MO19} it is convenient to work with a larger Cartan subalgebra, which we define as follows.
 Let $Q$ be a quiver, and let $\overrightarrow{Q}$ be the \textit{principally framed} quiver obtained by adding a new vertex $i'$ and an arrow $i'\rightarrow i$ for every $i\in Q_0$, as in \cite[\S 2.1.1]{MO19}.
 We write dimension vectors (with potentially negative entries) for this larger quiver as pairs $(\dd,\ff)\in (\BoZ^{Q_0})^{\oplus 2}$, where $\ff$ is the assignment of numbers to the new vertices $i'$.
 Then $\dd\mapsto ((\dd,\ul{0}),-)_{\overrightarrow{Q}}$ defines an injection $\fh^T_Q\hookrightarrow (\fh^T_{\overrightarrow{Q}})^{\vee}$.
 We use this to define an embedding of $\HO_T$-modules, extending the Cartan algebra